AlexandrErohin/home-assistant-flightradar24/README.md

 for every additional tracked flight from `sensor.flightradar24_additional_tracked`.

 To create device_tracker for a flight:
-1. Add a flight to Additional tracked by flight number
+1. Add a flight to Additional tracked by flight number.
+If it has no flight number, use callsign
-2. Use device_tracker `device_tracker.FLIGHT_NUMBER`.
+2. Use device_tracker `device_tracker.FLIGHT_NUMBER` if flight number exists or `device_tracker.CALL_SIGN`.

+To find device_tracker - Go to `Developer tools` and search for your flight number or callsign - you’ll find sensor like `device_tracker.FLIGHT_NUMBER` or `device_tracker.CALL_SIGN`.

 ### Configuration
  - Add to track